BrunaLimaa/elma/README.md

 # Elma: Automated Galaxy Bar Detection Pipeline

-`elma` is a Python package for automated detection and measurement of galactic bars in FITS imaging data.
-It combines iterative elliptical-isophote fitting with manual cosmological calculations to convert raw telescope data into physical bar-length measurements in kiloparsecs.
+`elma` is a Python package for the automated measurement of galactic bars in FITS imaging data.
+Utilizing iterative elliptical-isophote fitting, the code measures the central galactic component on the assumption that this region is bar-dominated, which holds true for galaxies with prominent bars.
+It combines this geometric approach with manual cosmological calculations to convert raw telescope data into physical bar-length measurements in kiloparsecs.

 ## Features